Skip to content

 Flat Fee

 Factoring companies that charge a flat fee will take the same amount from the final repayment no matter when they pay it back.
-Consider the previous example of a $10,000 invoice with a 90% advance rate, but with a 4% flat fee.
+Consider the previous example of a $10,000 invoice with a 90% advance rate, but with a 4% flat fee, a clear case of receivables financing.
 At a 4% fee, the factoring company will take $400 whether the customer pays on day one or day 60.

 Flat fee options are best for businesses that need to know how much money they’re getting back from the invoice repayment.
 The original company will receive $600 no matter when the customer pays.